HanumathRao/debug_and_dev_utilities/multithreaded_stock_quotes/README.md

 This is a multithreaded stock quotes querying code.
-It has been implemented in Python (2.7) , C# and also as a standalone Powershell script which uses C# code.
+It has been implemented in Python (2.7) and C# ( .Net for Windows and Mono for Linux ).

 **How it works :** They load RIC symbols from a text file and gets the quotes by using Yahoo Finance API.
 They fire one thread per symbol.
 Regarding Yahoo Finance api , see section below.